thevpc/nuts/website/.dir-template/src/docs/dev/nuts-app.md

 ```

-now we can install or uninstall  the application and see the expected message.
+Now we can install or uninstall the application and see the expected messages.

 ```bash
 nuts -y install com.mycompany.app:my-app